Jiali-Lisa/Eerie-Themed_Unity_Game_Project/README.md

 - Designed and built the main game menu UI for an intuitive user experience.
 - Gameplay Flow Improvement:
 - Developed seamless scene transitions to ensure a smooth and immersive gameplay experience.

+## Gameplay Link
+THr game can be played on browser visa this link: https://yiiingjl.itch.io/me

 <p align="center">